pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 git push
 ```

-## Creating Resources for your Tanzu Operations Manager
+## Creating resources for your Tanzu Operations Manager

 Before Platform Automation Toolkit can create a VM for your Tanzu Operations Manager installation,
 there are certain resources required by the VM creation and Tanzu Operations Manager director installation processes.
 These resources are created directly on the IaaS of your choice,
 and read in as configuration for your Tanzu Operations Manager.

-There are two main ways of creating these resources,
+There are two main ways of creating these resources.
-and you should use whichever method is right for you and your setup.
+Use the method that is right for you and your setup.

 **Terraform**:

 These are open source terraforming files
 we recommend for use, as they are maintained by VMware.
-These files are found in the open source [`paving`][paving] repo on GitHub.
+These files are found in the open source [`paving`](https://github.com/pivotal/paving) repo on GitHub.

 This is the recommended way to get these resources set up
 as the output can directly be used in subsequent steps as property configuration.

 The `paving` repo provides instructions for use in the `README`.
 Any manual variables that you need to fill out
-will be in a [terraform.tfvars][terraform-vars] file
+will be in a [terraform.tfvars](https://developer.hashicorp.com/terraform/language/values/variables) file
 in the folder for the IaaS you are using
 (for more specific instruction, please consult the `README` for that IaaS).

 If there are specific aspects of the `paving` repo that does not work for you,
-you can override _some_ properties using an [override.tf][terraform-override] file.
+you can override _some_ properties using an [override.tf](https://developer.hashicorp.com/terraform/language/files/override) file.

 Follow these steps to use the `paving` repository: